An introduction to Google Search Console

 Click on “+ New” and select “Page” and choose the compare option with the 2 culprit URLs.
 Make sure “Exact URL” is chosen.

-To be able to check for cannibalisation issues at scale using Search Console data, checkout the Cannibalization report in SEOTesting.
+To be able to check for cannibalisation issues at scale using Search Console data, checkout the Keyword Cannibalization report in SEOTesting.

 If you are a multinational website, Search Console can also let you know your website's performance in each country.